modiimedia/arri/docs/implementing-an-arri-server.md

 ## Rule 3: All inputs and outputs must be a named object

 Procedures cannot send / receive arbitrary types like `string` or `boolean`.
 All parameters and responses must be a named object.
 So when using [Arri Type Definition](/specifications/arri_type_definition.md) that means that the "Property" Schema Form and "Discriminator" Schema Form are the only valid inputs and outputs that can be assigned to procedures.

-Allowing for unnamed inputs and outputs complicates code-generation.
+This ensures that every input and output can be mapped to a `class` / `struct` / `object` which simiplifies code-generation.

 ## Rule 4: All RPC parameters are passed through the request body as JSON with the exception of GET requests